GraphOS Router Release Lifecycle

 Maintenance

-After 12 months, we move an Active release to Maintenance status.
-This typically happens in parallel with the release of a new Active line: one release transitions from Active to Maintenance, while another transitions from Developer Preview to Active.
-Although a Maintenance line is no longer under active feature development, it continues to receive bug fixes, security patches, and support through our paid support plans.
+As the next major version transitions to the Active phase, the existing Active release is transitioned to Maintenance status.
+Although a Maintenance line is no longer under active feature development, it continues to receive critical and high bug fixes and security patches, as well as support through our paid support plans.
 We provide bug fixes and security patches on the latest minor release in each Maintenance line.
+For the 1.x LTS release, the Maintenance phase will last 12 months.
+The duration of maintenance support may change for future LTS releases.

 End-of-Life (EOL)

-After 18 months, we transition the Maintenance line to End-of-Life status (EOL).
+After the Maintenance phase concludes, a major release line is transitioned to End-of-Life status (EOL).
 Once a release is EOL, we stop providing patches, security updates, or support for the release, and so we discourage the use of EOL releases in production.

 To learn more about the lifecycle of new features released across the GraphOS platform, go to Apollo Feature Launch Stages.